CrossRealms/Splunk-App-Auto-Update-MaxMind-Database/README.md

 * App Configuration
   * Open the App and configure Account ID and License Key.
+  * Optionally you can configure:
+    * Proxy URL from UI
+      * if your Splunk instance cannot reach the internet directly, you can use proxy url as well.
+    * Disable ssl validation
+      * Only disable ssl validation in case it is absolutely needed.
+      * Update the local version of `mmdb_configuration.conf` file and add `is_ssl_verify = false` parameter under `mmdb` stanza.
   * See troubleshooting for more details.